alsutton/mastodon-aws-architecture/README.md

 #### Initial Setup

-To support multiple concurrent EC2 instances we would need a shared storage are, and Mastodon includes S3 support, which made this a simple choice.
+To support multiple concurrent EC2 instances we would need a shared storage area, and Mastodon includes S3 support, which made this a simple choice.
 The only part which was slightly confusing was the question about serving through our own domain (the easiest answer is to say 'No').